shindakun/envy/README.md

 ## Installation

-Use `go get github.com/shindakun/envy` to install into Go.
+Use `go get github.com/shindakun/envy` to install into Go or use as a Go module.

 ## Usage